-Katelynn E. Carver is a writer, an artist, a comic nerd, and slightly obsessive about tea.
-She is a doctoral researcher at the University of St Andrews, working at the intersection of the humanities and the sciences with particular interests in process-relational thought, theopoetics, literary theory, meaning-making, non-traditional and secular spirituality, cultural studies, neuropsychology, and human violence in its perpetration, impact, and recovery.
-She is currently a Contributing Scholar at State of Formation.
-Her academic portfolio can be found here.
+Katelynn Carver is a writer, an artist, a comic nerd, and slightly obsessive about coffee and tea (you can have and love both, promise).
+She is a doctoral researcher at the University of St Andrews, working at the intersection of the humanities and the sciences with particular interests in process-relational thought, theopoetics, literary theory, meaning-making, non-traditional and secular spirituality, cultural studies, neuropsychology, mental health, and human violence in its perpetration, impact, and recovery.

-Katelynn works extensively as an academic consultant, specializing in working with international and non-traditional students to provide guidance and support in the form of subject tutoring, admissions consultation, writing and essay coaching, and discernment counseling.
-She has also served as an editor for a number of publications, including Cult/ure: The Graduate Journal of Harvard Divinity School and ConSpiracies: Breathing Together the Breath of Life.
-Her professional portfolio can be found here.
+She works extensively as an academic consultant, specializing in working with international and non-traditional students to provide guidance and support in the form of subject tutoring, admissions consultation, writing and essay coaching, and discernment counselling.
+She has served as an editor for a number of academic and literary publications, and writes and presents extensively worldwide.

 She loves to cook, paint (particularly when it involves throwing it madly, Jackson Pollock-style), travel, and enjoy as much live music as possible.
 She also has a collection of Converse Chuck Taylors in nearly every colour in the rainbow, of which she is particularly proud.

 (She’s also on Twitter, but is wicked bad at using it.)